IoAg/360_em_algorithms/README.md

 ## 1. CONTENT

-Before starting using the provided algorithms of this repository you should first clone (or download) the repository that offers utilities that allow as to handle ARFF files from [here](https://github.com/IoAg/matlab_utils).
-We also need to clone the repository that offers utilities for handling 360-degree utilities from [here](https://github.com/IoAg/matlab_360_utils).
+Before starting using the provided algorithms of this repository you should first clone (or download) the *matlab_utils* repository that offers utilities for mainly handling ARFF files from [here](https://web.gin.g-node.org/ioannis.agtzidis/matlab_utils).
+We also need to clone the *matlab_360_utils* repository that offers utilities for handling 360-degree data from [here](https://web.gin.g-node.org/ioannis.agtzidis/matlab_360_utils).
 Then add the previous folders to the search path of Matlab with the *pathtool* or *addpath* commands.